STOM-Group/stom.chkwon.net/resources/latex.md

   - [*Windows*] Download and install [TeX Live](http://www.tug.org/texlive/).
 Install FULL.
   - [*Mac OS*] Download and install [MacTeX](http://www.tug.org/mactex/).
 Install FULL.
 (MacTeX is a redistribution of TeXLive, so they are pretty much same.)
-2. I recommend [Visual Studio Code](https://code.visualstudio.com) as your LaTeX editor with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
+2. I strongly recommend [Visual Studio Code](https://code.visualstudio.com) as your LaTeX editor with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.
 3. Use [this sample tex file](https://gist.github.com/chkwon/821ee403b67aa46ee166) as a quick start guide.
 4. Read [this document](http://www.ctan.org/tex-archive/info/lshort/).
 (This is available in many languages including English, Korean, Persian, Russian, Vietnamese, and Chinese.
 5. Start using it.